-By pure luck we found ourselves in Puebla, Mexico during the brief but tasty time of year when a regional dish called chiles en nogada is on offer.
-In another stroke of luck we got to taste our first bites of this specialty–and other Pueblan specialties, including mole–at one of the city’s most celebrated restaurants.
-We also took a cooking class and did some wine tasting and it’s all in our city guide to eating and drinking in Puebla.
+By pure luck, we found ourselves in Puebla, Mexico during the brief but tasty time of year when a regional dish called chiles en nogada is on offer.
+In another stroke of luck, we got to taste our first bites of this specialty–and other Pueblan specialties, including mole–at one of the city’s most celebrated restaurants.
+We also took a cooking class and did some wine tasting.
+Our city travel guide covers the food in Puebla.

 Puebla’s famous chiles en nogada

 We were even joined by Leobardo Espinosa, the owner of Mesones Sacristia, which is a boutique hotel and a gourmet restaurant located in his family’s 250-year-old house.
 Leobardo kindly hosted us for this Pueblan culinary rite of passage

 Chiles en nogaga consists of a peeled and cooked (and sometimes breaded) mild poblano chile stuffed with ground meat, diced fruit, and spices then drenched in a walnut sauce and garnished with pomegranate seeds.
 The dish is not as sweet or as creamy as you might think from reading the list of ingredients.

 The complex textures (soft, firm, crunchy), flavors (sweet, spicy, salty), and colors (which mimic the colors of the Mexican flag) really cooperate to create a simply delicious dish which feels extra special because you can only get it in late summer and early fall when pomegranates ripen.